Quadratic Chabauty for modular curves: Algorithms and examples: Abstract

 \section{Abstract}

-We describe how the quadratic Chabauty method may be applied to determine the set of rational points on modular curves of genus $g$ whose Jacobians have Mordell--Weil rank $g$.
-This extends our previous work on the split Cartan curve of level 13 and allows us to consider modular curves that may have few known rational points or nontrivial local height contributions away from our working prime.
-We illustrate our algorithms with a number of examples where we determine the set of rational points on several modular curves of genus 2 and 3: this includes Atkin--Lehner quotients $X_0^+(N)$ of prime level $N$, the curve $X_{S_4}(13)$, as well as a few other curves relevant to Mazur's Program B.
+We describe how the quadratic Chabauty method may be applied to determine the set of rational points on modular curves of genus $g>1$ whose Jacobians have Mordell--Weil rank $g$.
+This extends our previous work on the split Cartan curve of level 13 and allows us to consider modular curves that may have few known rational points or nontrivial local height contributions at primes of bad reduction.
+We illustrate our algorithms with a number of examples where we determine the set of rational points on several modular curves of genus 2 and 3: this includes Atkin--Lehner quotients $X_0^+(N)$ of prime level $N$, the curve $X_{S_4}(13)$, as well as a few other curves relevant to Mazur's Program B. We also compute the set of rational points on the genus 6 non-split Cartan modular curve $X_{\ns} ^+ (17)$.